 - Use of color and lighting that creates a calm, relaxed environment.

 - A daily structure that’s familiar, often with the same caregivers.

 - A lower staff to resident ratio to allow for more individualized care.

 The uniquely focused environment of a memory care community not only gives your loved one a number of benefits, it also gives you peace of mind that they are receiving the care and enrichment they need in addition to the dignity, respect and understanding they deserve.

 The staff’s specialized training includes a deeper understanding of dementia and its effects on the brain, how to care for the specific needs of those with Alzheimer’s and other dementias, techniques for managing challenging behaviors and effective communication strategies.

 This could include sensory stimulation, cognitive therapies, physical and occupational therapies and exercise.
 Your loved one will have plenty of opportunity to interact socially as well.

 Many communities also offer music and/or art therapy as research has shown they can help to reduce aggression and agitation for those with Alzheimer’s and dementia.

 Your loved one will enjoy nutritious options that are easy to chew and may include finger foods to promote independence in an intimate environment where they can feel comfortable and relaxed.
 Dining assistance is also often available.
-For more information on our memory care options, contact us today to schedule a virtual tour.
+For more information on our memory care options, contact us today to schedule a tour.